Skip to content Skip to footer

 • are supporting files for a software application,

-• have metadata embedded in their filenames or paths which can be explained once,
+• have metadata embedded in their filenames or paths which can be documented whithout having to describe every file,

 • have a purpose that is unknown to the crate author, but they need to be preserved as part of an archive.